Organic Cinnamon (Sri Lanka) CO2

 If applied topically it MUST BE SIGNIFICANTLY DILUTED TO LESS THAN 0.1% and APPLIED TO THE SOLES OF THE FEET ONLY.

-If you choose to apply Cinnamon topically, test a very small amount first.
+If you choose to apply Organic Cinnamon CO2 Extract topically, test a very small amount first.
 For use as an aphrodisiac, a diffuser would be best to experience the effect.
 Additionally, the aroma is thought to attract abundance, and is often used with Patchouli oil for this application.

-Ingestion is the preferred use of Cinnamon.
-It can be used in cooking, or taken in a cup of warm water; only 1 drop at a time is to be used.
+Ingestion is the preferred use of Ceylon Cinnamon Oil.
+It can be used in cooking or taken in a cup of warm water; only 1 drop at a time is to be used.
 It should not be taken for more than a week as a therapeutic.
-Small, regular doses of Cinnamon tea made using either the bark or the essential oil could be beneficial to oxidative stress related illness in humans due to it's antioxidant properties.
+Small, regular doses of Cinnamon tea made using either the bark or the essential oil could be beneficial to oxidative stress related illness in humans due to its antioxidant properties.

 Kurt Schnaubelt says that the internal application of cinnamon bark is well tolerated and is safe and effective, provided it is used in appropriate small dosages.
 He recommends one drop of oil into one tablespoon of edible vegetable oil and then ingesting that mixture in a gelatin capsule.

-This Cinnamon essential oil has a deep orange-like top note, followed by a sweet and warmly spiced middle note and a dry, powerful savory undertone.
+This Organic Cinnamon CO2 Extract has a deep orange-like top note, followed by a sweet and warmly spiced middle note and a dry, powerful savory undertone.

 Cinnamon oil typically blends well with all citrus oils (particularly lemon and orange), Frankincense, Geranium, Lavender, Rosemary, and Cardamom.